 When your brain sends a command to your eyes, telling them to move from one place to another, it also sends a copy of that command to your visual cortex.
-This copy of that motor command is referred to as a corollary discharge.
-By subtracting out the visual motion caused by your eye movements, your visual cortex is then able to figure out what’s moving and what’s not.
+This copy of that motor command is a corollary discharge.
+By subtracting out the visual motion caused by your eye movements, your visual cortex is then able to figure out what’s moving and what’s stationary.

-There are at least 2 really good sources of evidence of corollary discharge.
-You can do one of the experiments right now on your own visual system.
-I want you to close one eye, and with your index finger, reach up with your finger and gently press on your lower eyelid.
+There are at least two good sources of evidence of corollary discharge.
+You can do one of the experiments right now on your visual system.
+Close one eye, and with your index finger, reach up with your finger and gently press on your lower eyelid.
 As you do, you will cause your eye to jiggle a little bit as you press on it.

-Now, this isn’t how you usually control your eye movements (with your finger), so there’s no corollary discharge—no copy of the message—that’s sent from your arm onto the visual cortex.
+This isn’t how you usually control your eye movements (with your finger), so there’s no corollary discharge—no copy of the message—sent from your arm onto the visual cortex.
 Since there’s no corollary discharge signal to tell the visual system to subtract out the motion caused by this eye movement, you’ll notice a very particular perception as you press on your eye: The whole world will seem to move up and down!

 As you move your eyeball down a little, the projection of the world shifts up.
 If that happens without your eye moving, it would mean that the world has moved up, and that’s what you perceive.